aws/pgactive/md/functions-node-mgmt.md

 void

-Join this database to a cluster of existing bdr nodes.
-This will initiate connections to and from all nother nodes.
+Join this database to a cluster of existing BDR nodes.
+This will initiate connections to and from all other nodes.
 The function returns immediately, without waiting for the join process to complete, and only starts work when the calling transaction commits.
 [bdr.bdr_wait_for_node_ready](functions-node-mgmt.md#FUNCTION-BDR-WAIT-FOR-NODE-READY)